vavrusa/seqalpha/web/README.md

 * Python-Markdown (http://pythonhosted.org//Markdown/)
 * ViennaRNA Package (https://www.tbi.univie.ac.at/~ronny/RNA) for the RNAfold runnable

+### ViennaRNA Package

+The ViennaRNA installation instructions can be found [here](http://www.tbi.univie.ac.at/RNA/documentation.html#install).

 ## Installation

 No installation is neccessary, the default host is '0.0.0.0' and port 5000.